lszymanski7/lszymanski7/README.md

 ## 💼 Projects
 🍓 <a href="https://github.com/lszymanski7/fruity-app"><b>Fruity</b></a>
 - Description: <i>An application for fruit lovers who can't decide what kind of fruit they would like to eat.
 One click will help you make that tough decision!</i>
-- Keywords: <i>JavaScript, React, HTML, CSS, SASS, Webpack, Babel, Testing Library, Jest, Node.js, Npm, Express, Eslint, Prettier</i>
+- Keywords: <i>JavaScript, React, HTML, CSS, SASS, Webpack, Babel, Testing Library, Jest, Node.js, Npm, Express, ESLint, Prettier</i>
 - Version: <i>1.0.0</i>

 💰 <a href="https://github.com/lszymanski7/currency-exchange-app"><b>Currency Exchange</b></a>
 - Description: <i>An application that allows you to check the current exchange rates of the most popular currencies, such as USD, EUR, GBP and CHF.
 It also has a built-in currency converter.</i>
-- Keywords: <i>JavaScript, React, HTML, SCSS, Redux, React Router, Webpack, Babel, Jest, Npm, Eslint, Prettier, Express</i>
+- Keywords: <i>JavaScript, React, HTML, CSS, SASS, Redux, React Router, Webpack, Babel, Testing Library, Jest, Node.js, Npm, Express, ESLint, Prettier</i>
 - Version: <i>1.0.0</i>

 <br/>